 And you are left scratching your head.

 Why do they bring up the same ole’ argument?
-Why are they stealing all of your friends?
-Why are you so sensitive?
+And why are they stealing all of your friends?
+Are you being too sensitive?
 What is the point in all of this?
+Can you love your frenemy?

 For beginners, don’t be afraid to tell them how you feel.
 In a calm, cool, and collected kind of way.
 Please.
 Let them know that your feelings have been hurt and you would like to talk about it.
 If you take the first step towards reconciliation (even if you are the one who has been hurt in the situation), you may be surprised by the outcome.
 A little humility can go a long, long way.